10 Small Things That Get Forgotten When Building A House

 In 2003, Rosemarie and Mark set out to build a home featuring universal design principles and green building techniques, along with home automation and feng shui.
 Today, the home not only serves their needs but is also used as a educational tool for builders, designers, architects, and homeowners.

-To learn more, you can read about the project or take a virtual tour.
+To learn more, you can take a virtual tour.
 While you’re touring, keep on the lookout for these aspects of universal design:

 If you’re thinking about building or remodeling, consider making your home accessible to those with different abilities.
 As Rosemarie says, “a home designed with universal design principles certainly makes life easier, not only for those with mobility limitations but also those who are young, old, short, or tall . . .
 Universal design is for everyone!”